Blog – Posted on Monday, Feb 04

 54. Heart-Shaped Box by Joe Hill (2007)

-Judas Coyne is a retired rockstar who now spends his days collecting “items of the macabre” — snuff films, confessions, anything deathly and disturbing.
+Heart-Shaped Box centers on Judas Coyne, a retired rockstar who now spends his days collecting “items of the macabre” — snuff films, confessions, anything deathly and disturbing.
 Naturally he jumps at the chance to acquire the suit of a dead man (with his ghost still allegedly attached).
 But when it arrives in a heart-shaped box, Coyne realizes that this addition to his collection is less of a novelty than liability.
 If he can’t control it, he’ll suffer the dire consequences of its wrath.

 55. Pandemonium by Daryl Gregory (2008)